Pylons/pyramid/docs/narr/views.rst

        renderer="templates/foo.txt"
        />

-Views with use a Chameleon renderer can vary response attributes by attaching properties to the request.
+Views which use a Chameleon renderer can vary response attributes by attaching properties to the request.
 See :ref:`response_request_attrs`.